Did you know?

 The most likely causes of population decline are:

-The rarest mainland species, the NZ fairy tern, has less than ten known breeding pairs.
-These delicate sea birds nest over the summer period on the rugged West Coast beaches and at two sites on the east coast of Northland.
-Nesting in a small scrape in the sand, these birds are very vulnerable.
+Nesting in a small scrape in the sand, these delicate sea birds are very vulnerable.
 Nest sites are roped off and signs erected to alert people to the area.

 Department of Conservation staff and volunteers talk to people who use the beach.
 Fishermen are encouraged to bury fish remains because they can attract unwanted numbers of gulls to the area.